Dokie74/edge-app/Documents/edgeapp/docs/USER_GUIDE_MANAGER.md

 - **Resource Allocation**: Manage training budgets and development opportunities
 - **Succession Planning**: Identify and develop high-potential team members

-#### Integration with Admin Workflows
+#### Integration with Admin Workflows (Enhanced)
-- **Review Approval Process**: Your completed reviews may require admin approval
+- **Review Approval Process**: Your completed reviews may require admin approval with quality metrics
-- **Quality Feedback**: Receive feedback from administrators on review quality
+- **Quality Feedback**: Receive detailed feedback from administrators on review quality and completeness
-- **Training Recommendations**: Receive suggestions for improving management effectiveness
+- **Training Recommendations**: Receive AI-driven suggestions for improving management effectiveness
-- **Policy Updates**: Stay informed about system changes and new features
+- **Policy Updates**: Stay informed about system changes and new features through real-time notifications
+- **Performance Oversight**: Administrators can provide guidance on team management and performance trends
+- **Escalation Support**: Direct access to admin support for complex employee or team issues

 ## Best Practices for Manager Success (Updated)